Myanmar says bodies of 28 Hindu villagers found in Rakhine State

 This month, Malaysia summoned Myanmar’s ambassador to express displeasure over the violence in Myanmar.
 It also “expressed grave concerns over such atrocities which have unleashed a full-scale humanitarian crisis”.

-Reporting by Wa Lone, Shoon Naing; Additional reporting by Andrew Marshall in BANGKOK, A. Ananthalakshmi in KUALA LUMPUR; Writing by Robert Birsel; Editing by Larry King and Michael Perry
+Reporting by Wa Lone, Shoon Naing, A. Ananthalakshmi in KUALA LUMPUR; Writing by Robert Birsel; Editing by Larry King